Home » BUYING » TAX CREDITS & REBATES FOR FIRST-TIME HOME BUYERS IN TORONTO

 FIRST-TIME HOME BUYER TAX CREDIT 2020

-To be eligible for this First-Time Home Buyer Tax Credit rebate, the purchaser: • Must be buying a home within Canada • Must intend to occupy the home within one year of purchase • Cannot have lived in a home owned by you or your spouse within the previous 4 years
+To be eligible for the First-Time Home Buyer Tax Credit rebate, the purchaser: • Must be buying a home within Canada • Must intend to occupy the home within one year of purchase • Cannot have lived in a home owned by you or your spouse within the previous 4 years

 FIRST-TIME HOME BUYER LAND TRANSFER TAX REBATE 2020